 Supervise and Redirect

-This means when you are starting out with a new rabbit, you must watch your rabbit carefully at playtime.
-Make sure you start this training as soon as you bring your rabbit home, so no bad habits get started.
-Whenever your rabbit tries to chew something he/she should not, say "no" firmly (no need to yell) and clap your hands, and then give your rabbit an appropriate chew toy.
+Make sure you start this training as soon as you bring your rabbit home so there's less opportunity for bad habits to develop.
+Whenever your rabbit tries to chew something it shouldn't, say "no" firmly (there's no need to yell) and clap your hands; then give it an appropriate chew toy.

-You can try using a bitter apple spray (available at pet stores) on items your rabbit likes to chew.
-Many rabbits don't mind the taste, though (and some even seem to like it), so while this may be worth a try, is often not effective.
-If it does work with your rabbit, the spray must be re-applied frequently.
+You can try applying a bitter apple spray (available at most pet stores) on inappropriate items that your rabbit likes to chew.
+Many rabbits don't mind the taste, though—some even seem to like it—so this may be worth a try but isn't usually effective.